Minnesota Spousal Maintenance (Alimony) and Divorce

-A third factor that can also apply is whether the spouse seeking maintenance is the custodian of a minor child whose circumstances make it appropriate that the spouse not work outside of the home.
+A third factor (which tends to be less frequent) that can also apply is whether the spouse seeking maintenance is the custodian of a minor child whose circumstances make it appropriate that the spouse not work outside of the home.

 Personalized service, attention to detail and effective communication are the cornerstones of our firm, and our promise to you, the client.

-Lake Harriet Law Office represent Divorce and Family Law clients in Minneapolis, Bloomington, Edina, Eden Prairie, Golden Valley, Plymouth, St. Louis Park, St. Paul, Hennepin County, Ramsey County, Scott County, Washington County and throughout the Twin Cities area.
+Lake Harriet Law Office represent Divorce and Family Law clients in Minneapolis, Bloomington, Edina, Eden Prairie, Golden Valley, Maple Grove, Minnetonka, Plymouth, St. Louis Park, St. Paul, Hennepin County, Ramsey County, Scott County and throughout the Twin Cities area.

 Please call 612-750-4843, or complete the Contact Us form to schedule a consultation.